Preventing Drowning Accidents: How to Keep Your Child Safe

 • Watch children when they are in or near the water, without distraction.
 Go in the water with young children and inexperienced swimmers and keep them within arm’s reach.

 • Install fences around home pools.
-A pool fence should surround all sides of the pool, be at least four feet tall and include self-closing and self-latching gates.
+A pool fence should surround all sides of the pool, be at least 4 feet tall and include self-closing and self-latching gates.

 • Empty kids’ pools after each use.
 Store them upside down so they don’t collect water.

-• Make sure kids learn how to swim and develop these five water survival skills:
+• Make sure kids learn how to swim and develop these five basic water-survival skills:

 • Teach children how swimming in open water is different from swimming in a pool.
 Explain about murky water, uneven surfaces, sudden drop-offs and currents (especially undertow and rip tides if you are swimming in the ocean).

-• Have children wear U.S. Coast Guard-approved life jackets when they are out in a boat and, for beginners and non-swimmers, whenever they are near water.
+• Have children wear U.S. Coast Guard-approved life jackets at all times when they are in or around open water.
 Make sure the life jackets are appropriate for the child’s age and weight and fit securely.
+Floats, such as tubes, air mattresses or “floaties,” are toys and are not substitutes for a life jacket.

 • Use recreation areas designated for swimming.
 These have been checked for hazards and often have lifeguards.